fieldtrip/website/_includes/shared/faq/replacements.md

 - tukeywin
 - window

-Alternatives are provided for the following functions from the Image Processing Toolbox
+Alternatives are provided for the following functions from the Image Processing Toolbox (images)

 - rgb2hsv